 Children’s Place sells their name brand and Gymboree brand clothes.
 They are known for being a low-cost retailer for children’s clothing.
 The Children’s Place hand-me-downs we’ve received have been surprisingly soft.

 Like Old Navy, Children’s Place 24-month and 2T sizes are discrete.
-There is no overlap in the height or weight measurement ranges.
+There is no overlap in the height or weight measurement ranges (source: size chart).
 Your baby would first wear 24m and then grow into the 2T size at Children’s Place.

 I also wanted to note that Children’s Place was one of the manufacturers involved in a deadly factory building collapse in Dhaka in 2013.
 Their website details their responsible sourcing policies but I was not able to find any specific practice changes since the tragedy.

 Finally, here are some frequently asked questions about 24 month and 2T sizes.

 No, at most stores 2T size is different from 24 months (source: size charts).
 2T usually fits kids with bigger height and weight measurements than 24-month.
 24-month size is also more likely to accommodates diapers and easy dressing, whereas 2T tends to be cut longer and leaner.